osdldbt/dbt3/doc/dbt3.rst

 Addition PostgreSQL execution notes
 -----------------------------------

-There is an additional `-e` flag that can be used for testing PostgreSQL with the *dbt3-* script that will execute the queries in the power and throughput tests using `EXPLAIN (ANALYZE, BUFFERS)` thus returning actual execution plans instead of the query results.
+There is an additional `--explain` flag that can be used for testing PostgreSQL with the *dbt3-* script that will execute the queries in the power and throughput tests using `EXPLAIN (ANALYZE, BUFFERS)` thus returning actual execution plans instead of the query results.

-If the `-e` flag is used, an additional plan disaster report will be generating showing which queries grossly misestimated the number of rows returned at each node of the plan.
+If the `--explain` flag is used, an additional plan disaster report will be generating showing which queries grossly misestimated the number of rows returned at each node of the plan.